Tickets (216) 241-6000 • Subscriptions (216) 453-4458

 Classic Drama Residency for Middle School includes a combination of several of the following titles:

-Week-long Shakespeare titles also offered for Middle School:
+Week-long Shakespeare and other titles also offered for Middle School:

-For the high school grades, one play is explored in depth for the week.
+For the high school grades, one play is explored in depth for the week (all titles pending availability).

 Drama Workshops, Shakespeare Samplers, Alternate Shakespeare Titles and Custom-designed five-day lesson plans are available upon request and subject to availability.
 An extra fee may apply.
 For more information contact Lisa at 216.453.4446.